analogpotato/analogpotato/README.md

 ### Hi there 👋

-I just initialized this, I will have to get it updated and working soon!
+I just initialized this readme as it's a new feature, I will update it with more personal info and bio stuff soon!

 In the meantime, check out: